-Grants and subsidies can range from a simple contribution to an NPO to sums provided for major projects funded by a government, municipality or other organization.
+Grants and subsidies can range from a simple contribution to an NPO to sums provided for major government-funded projects.
 The GST and the QST do not usually apply to such payments if the grantor does not receive any property or services in return.